Watchmen: Background and creation

 Moore began writing the series very early on, hoping to avoid publication delays such as those faced by the DC limited series Camelot 3000.
-When writing the script for the first issue, Moore said he realized, "I only had enough plot for six issues.
+When writing the script for the first issue Moore said he realized "I only had enough plot for six issues.
 We were contracted for 12!"
 His solution was to alternate issues that dealt with the overall plot of the series with origin issues for the characters.
 Moore wrote very detailed scripts for Gibbons to work from.
 Gibbons recalled that "[t]he script for the first issue of Watchmen was, I think, 101 pages of typescript—single-spaced—with no gaps between the individual panel descriptions or, indeed, even between the pages."
 Upon receiving the scripts, the artist had to number each page "in case I drop them on the floor, because it would take me two days to put them back in the right order", and used a highlighter pen to single out lettering and shot descriptions; he remarked, "It takes quite a bit of organizing before you can actually put pen to paper."
 Despite Moore's detailed scripts, his panel descriptions would often end with the note "If that doesn't work for you, do what works best"; Gibbons nevertheless worked to Moore's instructions.
-In fact, Gibbons only suggested a single change to the script: a compression of Ozymandias' narration while he was preventing a sneak attack by Rorschach, as he felt that the dialogue was too long to fit with the amount of action expressed; Moore agreed and re-wrote the scene.
-Gibbons had a great deal of autonomy in developing the visual look of Watchmen, and frequently inserted background details that Moore admitted he did not notice until later.
+In fact, Gibbons only suggested one single change to the script – a compression of Ozymandias' narration while he was preventing a sneak attack by Rorschach – as he felt that the dialogue was too long to fit with the length of the action; Moore agreed and re-wrote the scene.
+Gibbons had a great deal of autonomy in developing the visual look of Watchmen and frequently inserted background details that Moore admitted he did not notice until later.
 Moore occasionally contacted fellow comics writer Neil Gaiman for answers to research questions and for quotes to include in issues.

 Despite his intentions, Moore admitted in November 1986 that there were likely to be delays, stating that he was, with issue five on the stands, still writing issue nine.
 Gibbons mentioned that a major factor in the delays was the "piecemeal way" in which he received Moore's scripts.
 Gibbons said the team's pace slowed around the fourth issue; from that point onward the two undertook their work "just several pages at a time.
 I'll get three pages of script from Alan and draw it and then toward the end, call him up and say, 'Feed me!'
 And he'll send another two or three pages or maybe one page or sometimes six pages."
 As the creators began to hit deadlines, Moore would hire a taxi driver to drive 50 miles and deliver scripts to Gibbons.
 On later issues the artist even had his wife and son draw panel grids on pages to help save time.